 About the Molecular Imaging and Nanotherapeutics laboratory

-- Advanced functional and molecular imaging using ultrasound, MRI, PET, MicroCT, fluorescence, and photoacoustic imaging.
+- Advanced functional and molecular imaging using ultrasound, MRI, PET, MicroCT, fluorescence and photoacoustic imaging to detect disease processes before irreversible tissue damage occurs.

 Main research focus